AmpereComputingAI/aio-examples/README.md

 # aio-examples

 You can try AIO by either running jupyter notebook examples or python scripts on CLI level.

+**Note: Before running the examples, please run download_models.sh script to pull down all models.**

 ## Running Jupyter Notebook QuickStart Examples